 Yes, of course you may.
 Any registered diver may take a maximum of 2 tanks per person.
 Return those empty tanks and you can pick up two more.
-We have seven locations on the island and there is always a location nearby to change and pick up tanks.
+We have eight locations on the island and there is always a location nearby to change and pick up tanks.

 Are weights, weight belts, and tanks all included in the unlimited air packages?